Sigurd Jonsson: Career

 In January 1448, following the sudden death of King Christopher, Sigurd Jonsson resumed his role as ruler of the country.
 In a letter from June of the same year, he is referred to as the "guardian of the realm" (rikens forstandare).
 After King Christopher's death, Sweden and Denmark elected different kings, and there was discussion in Norway about choosing its own king as well.
 Sigurd Jonsson, being a direct descendant of King Haakon V, was the most likely candidate.
 However, he declined the opportunity and instead supported Christian I of Denmark as the new king of Norway.
 Christian prevailed over King Karl Knutsson of Sweden in July 1449.
 Despite this, part of the Norwegian council crowned Karl Knutsson as King, but he was unable to gain full control of southern Norway, where Sigurd Jonsson resisted him.
 Karl had to give up his claim to Norway, and Christian was crowned king of Norway in 1450.
-Sigurd attended Christian's coronation in Trondheim and the signing of the Norwegian-Danish union treaty in Bergen in August 1450.
-Following Christian’s election, Sigurd's title was changed to "National Captain in the King's Absence" (rikets høvedsmann i kongens fravær), a position he likely held for the remainder of his life.
 He is last mentioned in a letter from December 1452 and presumably died shortly after this.

-When Sigurd Jonsson died, his only son, Hans Sigurdsson inherited large estates, both in Norway and Shetland.
-Hans, who had been betrothed to Ingeborg Ågesdatter, died unmarried in 1466.
-Sigurd's great-nephew, Alv Knutsson, inherited the Sørum estate in Romerike and Giske estate in Sunnmøre.
-Alv Knutsson was the grandson of Catherine Jonsdotter, the sister of Sigurd Jonsson.
 Alv's mother was Agnes Alvsdatter who was the daughter of Catherine and Alv Haraldsson.